viggy28/viggy28.dev/content/about/_index.md

 ---
 <!--- {{< figure src="/images/monumental_valley.png" title="A drop in the ocean" >}} -->

+Currently working as a Site Reliability Engineer at an Orange Cloud Company in San Francisco.
 Started as an Oracle DBA.
 Worked on High-Availability, Performance tuning and reliability.

-Currently working on AWS, Google Cloud & some other interesting projects.

-Alumni of University of Arkansas (Walton College of Business) & SASTRA university
+Alumni of University of Arkansas (Walton College of Business) & SASTRA university.